-Sous vide allows you to get precise results matching your steak preference, every time you decide to turn it on.
+Sous vide allows you to get precise results matching your steak preference whenever you decide to turn it on.

 Delicious Sous Vide Steak Recipe